Tuesday, April 22, 2014

 For portabella mushrooms brush off dirt.
 Break off the stem.
 Underneath the mushroom cap are black feathery gills that are best removed.
 I use a spoon and gently scrape them off.
 If you break a piece of the mushroom cap, don't worry as you can still use that as well.

-Once the portabella caps are cleaned and gills removed, slice in half.
+Once the portabella caps are cleaned and the gills removed, slice them in half.
 Each slice will be cooked and placed on formed rolls of Sushi Rice.

 To prepare regular button mushrooms, just clean off any loose dirt and slice each one in half, to get a flat surface.